Activities & Clubs

 Convention: Every year the Platt Key Club participates in the New England Key Club Convention in Springfield, Mass.

-Membership: We meet on Tuesdays in Room 305.
+Membership: We meet on Wednesdays in Room 302.
 See Maureen DiPace

 National Honor Society